- Install Endor Labs on your local system

 Scan the repository to retrieve configuration information and analyze the configuration against organizational policy or configuration best practices:

-For source control systems on the GitHub Enterprise Server, you must set the --github-api-url flag to your GitHub Enterprise server domain name:
+--github-api-url flag to your GitHub Enterprise server domain name: